unicode-org/icu4x/docs/style-guide.md

 This model provides a good separation between the `options` struct which most likely will be mutable while used, and the final struct which can be optimized to only contain the final set of computed fields and remain immutable.

 If mutability is needed, one can always add `Struct::extend_with(&mut self);` method or a constructor which takes a previous instance and constructs a new instance based on the old one and additional data.

+The `#[non_exhaustive]` attribute disabled users ability to construct the Options struct manually, which enables us to extend the struct with additional features without breaking changes.

 # Error Handling